brianrizqi/E-Tani/README.md

-# E-Tani with scraping and forecasting
+# E-Tani with scraping and forecasting using WMA

 # For installing dependencies